July 9, 2025, 10:45 am | Read time: 11 minutes

 Bosnia’s Highest Waterfall

-The Skakavac, translated as “Grasshopper,” cascades over a cliff edge into the depths, where we stand at its feet, so to speak.
-A fine mist soon refreshingly covers the skin, providing relief on this very hot afternoon.
-But no one can really marvel anymore.
-Everyone is already thinking about the steep return journey.
-When it’s finally over, we just collapse into the bus.
+The Skakavac, translated as “Grasshopper,” cascades down a cliff into the depths, where we stand at its feet.
+A fine mist soon refreshingly covers our skin, providing relief on this very hot afternoon.
+But no one can truly marvel now.
+Everyone is already thinking about the steep return path.
+Once that’s finally conquered, we collapse into the bus.
 And catch up on some sleep on the way back to Sarajevo.
-The Sutjeska National Park revealed some of its secrets to us this weekend.
+The Sutjeska National Park has revealed some of its secrets to us this weekend.
 At least I already know that I want to discover all the others someday.